tindevelopers/api-blogwriting-python-gcr/DEPLOYMENT.md

 ### 2.3 Deploy

-1. Railway automatically detects the `Dockerfile`
+1. Use the included `cloudbuild.yaml` for automated deployment
-2. It builds and deploys your application
+2. Push to main branch triggers automatic deployment via GitHub Actions
-3. You'll get a URL like `https://your-app.up.railway.app`
+3. You'll get a URL like `https://your-service-name-xxxxx-uc.a.run.app`

 ### 2.4 Custom Domain (Optional)